 So far, the shares are up nearly 40%, which represents an outstanding return on investment for IPO investors.

-Its customers include the world’s major life science, biopharma and analytical companies and its FY21 revenues reached $75 million.
-In addition, the business is entirely self-funded since its inception and continues to grow.
+Its customers include the world’s major life science, biopharma and analytical companies, and its FY21 revenues reached $75 million.
+In addition, the business has been entirely self-funded since its inception and continues to grow.

 Since its listing in June 2021, IPO investors have generated a total return of 89%, crushing the returns of the ASX and every major market over the same period.